VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

  - For Windows https://www.python.org/downloads/ is recommended

  - Add Python to PATH/Environment Variables during installation in Windows (recommended)

+ - To run the Compiled Python file with Console change the extension to `.pyc`

  - Required modules: